Dried lavender crafts in abundance!

 Bridal wedding shoot with lavender bouquet

 But it doesn’t just stop at bridal bouquets.
 Give a bridesmaid a small bunch of dried lavender or a lavender wand to carry.
 Decorate the invitations with dried lavender.
 Make heart decorations with dried lavender stems.
-Use a mini lavender bunch to decorate a napkin ring.
-Use a freestanding lavender sheaf as a table centre.
+Use a mini lavender bunch to decorate a napkin ring or use a freestanding lavender sheaf as a table centre.

 Make small lavender bunches